LukePappa/Ourism/text.md

 Human beings have the capacity to cultivate mental clarity, and may dedicate themselves to that end.
-For those who choose this path, the most direct and effective way to develop clarity is to summon it at will repeatedly.
+For those who choose that path, the most direct and effective way to cultivate mental clarity is simply to muster it at will repeatedly, regardless of your external circumstances.